ajaxxxxxxxx/ajaxxxxxxxx.github.io/_05DungeonsDaedra/2-Install-Guide.md

 # **REGARDING THIS GUIDE:**

 **This guide, in its majority, is a direct copy and paste of the [Heartland Installation Guide](https://github.com/wabbajack-tools/mod-lists/blob/master/heartland/readme.md).
-This will be edited and rewritten entirely as we continue to test and release new iterations to not directly plagiarize the writings they have made/to represent the steps needed to install Dungeons & Daedra itself.**
+This will be edited and rewritten entirely as we continue to test and release new iterations to not directly plagiarize the writings they have made/to represent the steps needed to install Dungeons & Daedra itself.
+The Heartland team and Bevilex are hugely responsible for me making such small edits and I hope that I can expand upon these further.
+Make sure to show them love by checking out their socials, which I will have linked on the D&D home page!**

 ## Mandatory Instructions